 Why are ferrets illegal in some countries?

 Even though ferrets are considered domesticated, they are illegal in some countries across the world.
 They are considered illegal in the USA in California, Hawaii, District of Columbia and New York City.
 Among European countries, Portugal is the last one with the ban on them, but it is a matter of time when they will be 100% legal even there.
 Australia and New Zealand are another stories.
-In Australia, they are banned in Queensland, Northern Territory, Western Australia, Victora, NSW and Australian Capital Territory and whole New Zealand.
+In Australia, they are banned in Queensland, Northern Territory, Western Australia and whole New Zealand.
 In other states, owners must meet many requirements before he can get him as a pet.
 Reasons for that are outdated and wrong and most ferret lovers are fighting against that law which bans ferrets as pets.

 MORE ABOUT FERRET LEGALIZATION: